Free Consultations in Divorce – Why We Don’t Offer Them

 When you hire our firm, you get our utmost dedication and commitment to your case.
 If we tie up all our time giving “free legal advice” to future clients, our current clients would suffer.
 Time is a limited commodity and our loyalty is to our current clients.

-The State Bar, as well as all insurance carriers, forbid me from giving legal advice unless a fee agreement (contract for services) is entered into.
+The State Bar, as well as all insurance carriers, advises against providing legal advice without a fee agreement (contract for services).

 If I gave free legal advice, theoretically, I’d be sanctionable under the professional rules of conduct, and likely liable for insurance fraud.